orbitartprint/bballorbit/src/blog/content/zoom-action.md

   <!-- Text (right) -->
   <div class="w-full">
     <p class="text-base leading-relaxed mb-2">
-      The <strong>Staggered Zoom</strong> adds a second off-ball screener to the action, creating a staggered setup that gives the cutter more time and separation before receiving the handoff.
+      The <strong>Staggered Zoom</strong> adds a second off-ball screener to the action, creating a staggered setup that gives the cutter more time and separation before receiving the handoff.<br />
       Against pressure defenses, this extra screen helps disrupt defensive timing and generates cleaner lanes for the handoff.
     </p>
     <p class="text-sm text-muted-foreground">